retentioneering/retentioneering-tools/docs/source/user_guides/dataprocessors.rst

 TruncatedEvents
 ^^^^^^^^^^^^^^^

+:py:meth:`TruncatedEvents<retentioneering.data_processors_lib.truncated_events.TruncatedEvents>`
-``TruncatedEvents`` addresses a common practical problem, when some trajectories are truncated due to the dataset’s natural boundaries.
+addresses a common practical problem, when some trajectories are truncated due to the dataset’s natural boundaries.

 .. figure:: /_static/user_guides/data_processor/dp_7_truncate_timeline.png

 The diagram above illustrates this problem.
 Consider two user paths – blue and orange.
 In reality, the blue path started before the beginning of the eventstream.
-But we cannot observe that - since we observe no events to the left from the beginning of the eventstream.
+But we cannot observe that - since we haven’t access to the events to the left from the beginning of the eventstream.
-So, instead of the real start of the user path, we observe a "false" beginning, and the observed trajectory is truncated.
+So, instead of the actual start of the user path, we observe a "false" beginning, and the observed trajectory is truncated.

 A similar situation occurs with the orange user path.
-Instead of the real trajectory end, we only observe the "false" trajectory end.
+Instead of the actual trajectory end, we only observe the "false" trajectory end.

-One possible way to mark truncated paths is to detect trajectories that are “too short” for a typical trajectory, and whose shortness can be attributed to being truncated.
+One possible way to mark truncated paths is to detect trajectories that are "too short" for a typical trajectory, and whose shortness can be attributed to being truncated.

-``TruncatedEvents`` data processor uses passed ``left_truncated_cutoff`` and ``right_truncated_cutoff`` timedeltas, and labels user trajectories as ``truncated_left`` or ``truncated_right`` based on the following
+``TruncatedEvents`` data processor uses passed ``left_truncated_cutoff`` and ``right_truncated_cutoff`` timedeltas and labels user trajectories as ``truncated_left`` or ``truncated_right`` based on the following
 policy: